Medical Tourism vs. U.S. Healthcare: Cost Comparison 2026

 The relationship between destination specialization and service levels also affects pricing.
 Thailand and Mexico are known for cosmetic and dental work, while India excels in cardiac and orthopedic surgeries.
 Within each destination, facilities range from budget-focused to premium, with prices reflecting the level of service and amenities.

-Medical Tourism Quality vs. U.S. Healthcare: Safety and Standards Comparison
+How Does Medical Tourism Quality Compare to U.S. Healthcare Safety and Standards?

-Joint Commission International (JCI) accreditation is the gold standard for international healthcare facilities.
+The international accreditation standard for medical tourism is Joint Commission International (JCI) accreditation.
 JCI puts hospitals through rigorous evaluation covering patient assessment, care delivery, surgical procedures, medication safety, infection control, and staff qualifications.
 It’s accredited by the International Society for Quality in Health Care and serves as a WHO Collaborating Centre for Patient Safety Solutions.

 Many leading hospitals in popular medical tourism destinations have earned JCI accreditation: